The Bottom Line

 A week later, we had a 2-hour thunderstorm.
 Sophie alerted me in the early dawn, a little nervous.
 I closed the windows and ignored her anxious behavior.
 Within minutes, she was calm and asleep again.
 Another first.

-Sophie is a mild case.
-DAP is effective for her.
-DAP may also be used in conjunction with other therapies.
+Sophie is a mild noise phobia case at this writing, and Adaptil is effective for her.
+Adaptil may also be used safely in conjunction with other therapies.